NathanLc/til/vim.md

 - `Ctrl-w + J` - Move the current window to the "very bottom"
 - `Ctrl-w + K` - Move the current window to the "very top"

-Check out `:help window-moving` for more information
+That can also enable you to switch from vertical to horizontal split Check out `:help window-moving` for more information